Bouchra: Critical analysis

+As of July 2026, Bouchra carries a 75% score (with a weighted average of 7.2/10) on review aggregator Rotten Tomatoes, based on 12 reviews.
+On Metacritic, it received a Metascore of 64 (indicating "generally favourable reviews") based on seven reviews.

 Milan run

 "...the power of works such as For Aicha lies in the way this special intensity conveys colors of emotion and revelatory moments of intimacy less seen, including queer and other styles and affects, and alternative rhythms of the everyday.
 In so doing, [creators Bennani and Barki] imagine a curious kind of realism in which communion is more possible, and in so making, the artists create their own suspended moments of social utopia."